 Sonos is designed to play music from internet services such as Spotify.
-This table helps connect Sonos to other sound sources such as TV, DVD, record players etc.
+This table helps select right speakers if you need connect Sonos to other sources such as TV, DVD, record players etc.

 Conventional amplifiers usually have few analogue and digital inputs for different devices.
 Not so for Sonos.
 Sonos can have only one input, analogue or digital.
 To combine few audio sources, you will need to use other amplifier or preamplifier.

 To connect Sonos to a conventional stereo analogue amplifier, you need at least Sonos CONNECT: + 2xPLAY speakers.
 That gives analogue stereo for $1007.
 And if you want to connect Sonos to 5.1 digital surround sound, for example, Blu-ray, the minimum set of speakers is: PLAYBASE or PLAYBAR + SUB + 4x PLAY:1 with the total of $2910.